Adit-ahnaf/Webtech/README.md

 # webtech
-Its a repository for webtech course
+Its a repository for webtech course. {University Project}